Saint Alphonsus employee facing wire fraud charges

-BOISE, Idaho (AP) — A southwestern Idaho woman is facing charges after authorities say she stole $1 million from Saint Alphonsus Health System.
+BOISE, Idaho (AP) — A southwestern Idaho woman is denying charges she stole $1 million from Saint Alphonsus Health System.

-A federal grand jury last week indicted 60-year-old Lois Soito of Horseshoe Bend on 10 counts of wire fraud.
+Sixty-year-old Lois Soito of Horseshoe Bend pleaded not guilty Thursday to 10 counts of wire fraud in U.S. District Court.

 Authorities say Soito worked for the company for 22 years.